AlexToon55/REACT_DASH/README.md

 **Development Framework(s):** React, React Router, Babel, Webpack

-**Development Standards:** This Accelerator comes with Developer Standards.
+**Development Standards:** This Accelerator comes with AirBNB Developer Standards.
 These standards can be found in the `.eslintrc`

 ------------------------------